A-iPower SUA2000i (Discontinued)

 Zoom on the A-iPower SUA2000i

-In summary, the A-iPower SUA2000i is a quiet, compact and lightweight portable inverter generator especially useful for:
+In short, the A-iPower SUA2000i is a compact and lightweight portable inverter generator adequately designed for:

 Power & Run Time

-The A-iPower SUA2000i's engine, 80 cc Senci OHV 4-stroke, fueled by gasoline, can deliver 120V.
-It provides a running wattage of 1600W and reaches a peak wattage of 2000W.
+A-iPower SUA2000i is equipped with a 80 cc Senci OHV 4-stroke engine, running on gasoline and providing 120V, boasting a running wattage of 1,600W alongside a starting wattage of 2,000W.
 In addition, the device is parallel capable (parallel kit included) and thus, can be linked to a similar or compatible unit for added power.

-Sensitive electronics can be safely plugged in the AC outlets, as the SUA2000i produces a clean sine wave, with a <3% Total Harmonic Disruption (THD).
+Delicate electronics can be plugged in the AC outlets safely, as the SUA2000i generates a clean sine wave, reaching a <3% Total Harmonic Distortion (THD).

 Outlets